syseleven/grav-docs-metakube/pages/03.Tutorials/04.delete-a-cluster/default.en.md

         - cluster
 ---

 To delete a cluster, navigate to `Manage cluster` and choose the cluster that you would like to delete.
-On the top right is a button `delete cluster`
+On the top right is a button `delete cluster`:

 ![Cluster deletion button in the top right corner](image_delete-cluster_01.png)

-To confirm the deletion, type the name of the cluster into the text box
+To confirm the deletion, type the name of the cluster into the text box:

 ![Confirmation dialog for the cluster deletion](image_confirm_deletion_01.png)